 And that leads to the next tip. . .

-Whatever works best for you as a couple be sure to follow these simple rules of communication 1.
+Whatever works best for you as a couple, be sure to follow these simple rules of communication 1.
 Be kind 2.
 Listen well 3.
 Ask them to repeat what they heard.
-The later helps when there is a difference of opinion over wedding details or when complications arise before that big day.
+The latter helps when there is a difference of opinion over wedding details or when complications arise before that big day.

-Bonus Tip - By having a clear budgeted dollar amount for each category or vendor, helps not only you and your spouse learn to trust each other with money but it also helps the vendor who you are working with.
-If your cake budget is $450 and you choose a cake that is typically $600 then the baker can adjust size and how elaborate the cake will be in order to stay in your budget.
+Having a clear budgeted dollar amount for each category or vendor, helps not only you and your spouse learn to trust each other with money but it also helps the vendor who you are working with.
+If your cake budget is $450 and you choose a cake that is typically $600 then the baker can adjust size and how elaborate the cake will be in order to stay within your budget.
 That allows for no surprise invoice a few days from that special day.

 Take a breath.
 Take a step back.